Cattum/Infovis-Redesign/README.md

 In addition, by adhering to the FAIR (Findable, Accessible, Interoperable, and Reusable) data principles, this project contributes to strengthening global knowledge infrastructures, supporting open science, transparency, and equitable information access.

+## Contribution to Sustainable Development Goals (SDGs)

+This project contributes to the following Sustainable Development Goals (SDGs):

+- **Goal 4: Quality Education** — By promoting data literacy through improved visualization design and critical analysis.
+- **Goal 9: Industry, Innovation, and Infrastructure** — By integrating hybrid tools (Amazon QuickSight and Python) to create more accessible and sustainable visualization practices.
+- **Goal 13: Climate Action** — By enhancing the communication of climate risks, supporting public awareness and informed decision-making.

+Relevant SDG icons are included to highlight the project's global impact.

 ---

 ## Dependencies